 Before evaluating the partners by a test, remember to sign an NDA because you cannot afford to have any of your company documents leaked during the testing process.
 Normally, a good translation partner will proactively remind you about signing the NDA or be willing to sign it when you ask.

 Step 4 – Ask them to do a test

 Normally the translation partners will accept a free test of fewer than 300 words per language.
-You may ask them to note down if they have any comment during the test so that your reviewer can understanding better their word choices, reference sources or overall, the logic behind their test translation outcome.
-By that way, you can make sure to not overlook the real good partners.
+You may ask them to note down if they have any comments during the test so that your reviewer can understand better their word choices, reference sources or overall, the logic behind their test translation outcome.
+In that way, you can make sure to not overlook the real good partners.

 Step 5 – Start the project